duckdb/duckdb-web/docs/guides/python/jupyter.md

 %config SqlMagic.displaycon = False
 ```

 Connect jupysql to DuckDB using a SQLAlchemy-style connection string.
 Either connect to a new in-memory DuckDB, the default connection or a file backed db.

 ```python
 %sql duckdb:///:default:
 # %sql duckdb:///:memory:
 # %sql duckdb:///path/to/file.db
 ```

+> The `%sql` command and `duckdb.sql` share the same [default connection](../../api/python/dbapi) if you provide `duckdb:///:default:` as the SQLAlchemy connection string.

 ## Querying DuckDB